-Group robbed, detained, stripped naked and forced to hug, crown claims
+Group robbed, stripped naked and forced to hug, Crown says

 They arrived and parked the vehicle facing out of the driveway.
 A second vehicle then drove up and parked in front of them, blocking them in.

-Mudford approached their car armed with a hammer, taking the keys from the vehicle and punching Clasper, who was driving, in the face.
+Mudford approached their car armed with a hammer, taking the keys from the vehicle and punching Clasper, the driver, in the face.

 The three accused demanded his phone and wallet, together with the belongings of the others, including phones, wallets, bags and jewellery.